mayur091193/vue-native-app-starter/README.md

 * **Run**
     * Run `npm start` in your terminal.
 This command will run your app in development mode with an interactive prompt.

-While running the project, if may face any package dependencies issue, you can remove that specific package using `npm uninstall` and install the same using `expo install package-name`.
+While running the project, if may face any package dependencies issue, you can remove that specific package using `npm uninstall package-name` and install the same using `expo install package-name`.

 ***Feel free to reach out to me at "mayur091193@gmail.com" in case of any questions/queries.***